Abusive Attendance Policies

 In December 2020, A Better Balance filed an EEOC charge on behalf of an Amazon worker who was denied accommodations for her pregnancy-related disability and forced onto unpaid leave, and then punished under Amazon’s attendance policy.

 “In addition to seeking justice for Ms. Posey, this case is fundamentally about fair treatment for all pregnant workers and those with disabilities at Amazon.
 No worker should be ignored for months, punished, or fear termination for needing a temporary accommodation to protect their health,” said Dina Bakst, Co-President & Co-Founder of A Better Balance.
 “As a leading retailer and a company that is collecting unprecedented profits, Amazon can and should do much better.”

-If you think you have been unlawfully punished or terminated under Amazon’s abusive attendance policy, please contact us.
+If you think you have been unlawfully punished or terminated under Amazon’s abusive attendance policy, please click here to contact us.

 Walmart: In 2020, the EEOC issued a determination finding probable cause that Walmart’s attendance policy violated the rights of Walmart workers under the ADA.
 The letter was made public by Virginia James, an A Better Balance client and disability rights advocate, in a Medium post: “Walmart’s Attendance Policy Penalizes Workers With Disabilities Like Me.
 The EEOC Agrees.”
 The determination is timely for those workers with disabilities who may feel particularly vulnerable during the COVID-19 public health emergency.